ceteri/exelixi/README.md

 An _executor_ is a service running on a [Apache Mesos] slave that:
 * implements a simple cache backed by [HDFS]
 * provides a lookup service for the feature space vs. fitness of known attempts
+* persists serialized Individuals to durable storage
 * generates a pool of "live" Individuals at initialization or recovery
 * maintains "live" Individuals in memory
-* persists serialized Individuals to durable storage
 * calculates a partial histogram for the distribution of fitness
-* shuffles the local population among neighboring executors
+* shuffles the local Population among neighboring Executors
 * applies a filter to "live" Individuals to select parents for the next generation
 * handles mutation, breeding, and evaluation of "live" Individuals